It all starts with this leaf.

 You heard me right: The jump scares, creepy dolls in the corner, raging clowns, hockey-masked serial killers, scar-faced madmen with knives for fingers, and supernatural hauntings not only excite me, they calm me as well.

 In the elemental, Ashley Abramson writes, “Watching something that should be scary without the actual threat attached to it can be enjoyable — a refreshing break from the buzzkill people with anxiety are used to experiencing.”

 I couldn’t agree more: Maybe because the fear produced in horror movies is designed to create anxiety, its transparent intention ends up reducing anxiety.
 I know non-horror fans just don’t get it, but I crave the frights at this time of year because they distract me from real anxieties and place me in different worlds for an average of 90 minutes.
 After hitting the inevitable first wall of exhaustion as a high school music teacher in September (this year especially, for obvious reasons), I welcome the ghost that burrows in the dark corner.
 At least he is harmless compared to the catastrophic effects of the pandemic and ongoing political disarray and social injustices that continue to haunt our world with an all too brutal reality.

 Am I suggesting turning a blind eye to these realities?
-Hell no. Actually, I find myself proactively embracing these issues every day at home and in the classroom.
-For my own sanity and self-care, I take an occasional break to release the ghouls on the screen and turn up the shrieks on the remote.
+Hell no. Actually, I find myself proactively embracing with these issues every day at home and in the classroom.
+For my own sanity and self-care, I take a healthy break (when I have time) and release the ghouls on the screen and turn up the shrieks on the remote.